JuliaData/JuliaDBMeta.jl/docs/src/tutorial.md

-### Warning

-`missing` (the official Julia way of representing missing data) has not yet been adopted by JuliaDB, so using ShiftedArrays in combination with JuliaDB may be slightly troublesome in Julia 0.6.
-The situation should be solved in Julia 0.7, where the adoption of `missing` should become more widespread.
-You can use a different default value with ShiftedArrays (for example, with an `Array` of `Float64` you could do:
+You can also use a different default value with ShiftedArrays (for example, with an `Array` of `Float64` you could do:

 ```julia